RohanNagar/pilot-macos/README.md

 ```

 Open up the project in Xcode.
 Open the `Pilot.xcworkspace` file, *not* the `Pilot.xcproject` file.
 Press the play button at the top left of the Xcode window to build and then launch the application.

+> Note: CocoaPods is not required to be installed, as the `Pods/` directory is included in the repo.
+If you wish to update or add new dependencies, you must [install CocoaPods](https://guides.cocoapods.org/using/getting-started.html).